fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 Field 20 of an ATS message, alerting search and rescue information, consists of eight items, each of which, if not known by the originator, is replaced by `NIL` or `NOT KNOWN`.

+-   When converting ATS message content to FIXM, if an entry is `NIL` or `NOT KNOWN`, it should be omitted in the FIXM version.

+-   When converting a FIXM object to ATS message field 20, if a field is absent in the FIXM version, supply `NIL` or `NOT KNOWN` in the ATS version.

-The first five items are precisely defined, but the final three are free text fields, which leads to difficulties when decoding.
+The first five items of Field 20 are precisely defined, but the final three are free text fields, which leads to difficulties when decoding.
 It is beyond the scope of this chapter to address such a decoding issue.

 #### Radio Failure Information

 Field 21 of an ATS message, radio failure information, consists of six items, each of which, if not known by the originator, is replaced by `NIL` or `NOT KNOWN`.

+-   When converting ATS message content to FIXM, if an entry is `NIL` or `NOT KNOWN`, it should be omitted in the FIXM version.

+-   When converting a FIXM object to ATS message field 21, if a field is absent in the FIXM version, supply `NIL` or `NOT KNOWN` in the ATS version.

 The first four items are precisely defined, but the final two are free text fields, which leads to difficulties when decoding.
 It is beyond the scope of this chapter to address such a decoding issue.

 ### Base Constructs